duneanalytics/docs/docs/app/query-editor/query-scheduler.md

 **Query Scheduling allows you to schedule a query to run at a specific time and frequency.**

+Queries on Dune usually execute when a user triggers an automatic or interactive execution.
+This means that if you have a dashboard that is not frequently viewed, the data displayed on the dashboard may be outdated and execution of the queries will only be triggered once a user views the dashboard.
+Especially for dashboards that contain resource-intensive queries, this can lead to long loading times for the viewer.

+To keep your dashboard up-to-date and to ensure that your queries are executed reliably and in a timely manner, you can schedule them to run at a specific time and frequency.
+Scheduled queries can be run on medium and large query engines, which will require credits.

 ### How to Schedule a Query

 <div style="position: relative; padding-bottom: calc(50.67708333333333% + 41px); height: 0; width: 100%"><iframe src="https://demo.arcade.software/HDqYf2VdwfwMdHFzKh6u?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;" title="Query Scheduler V2"></iframe></div>